Rashay01/Python_exercises/ParametersVsArguments.md

 ### What is a currying?

 Curying is a functional programing tequnique.
-It is the process of taking the function that has multiple aguments, and converting that to be executed one after the other as single agument functions.
+It is the process of taking the function that has multiple aguments, and converts that to be executed one after the other as single agument functions.

 currying is the practice of simplifying the execution of a function that takes multiple arguments into executing sequential single-argument functions